Manage Networking on Confluent Cloud

 • Basic and Standard clusters are accessible through secure public endpoints.

-All connections to Confluent Cloud are encrypted with TLS 1.2 and require authentication using API keys, regardless of network configuration.
+Regardless of network configuration, all connections to Confluent Cloud are encrypted with TLS 1.2 or later and require authentication using API keys, OAuth, or mTLS.

 Refer to the Confluent Cloud Security Controls whitepaper for more details on securing Confluent Cloud.